FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This lesson shows how to create channels manually in FLO-2D when you do not have HEC-RAS data.
-You will digitize channel banks and cross-sections, schematize them, and validate the geometry.
+The process involves digitizing channel banks and cross-sections, followed by schematization and geometry validation.

 Step 1: Load Templates Layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~